Livermore Amateur Radio Klub

 Sign Up online here: https://www.signupgenius.com/go/10C0844AEAD28A6FA7-cinderella1

-This event is a 200 mile, one day, bicycle ride for about 50 riders.
-It is starting and finishing in Livermore, going in a clockwise loop in areas between San Jose and Clayton.
+This event is a 200 mile, one day, bike ride for about 50 riders.
+It is a clockwise loop between San Jose and Clayton, starting and finishing in San Jose.
 LARK's help is requested for the Mines Road segment (where cell phones don't work), starting just south of Livermore and ending at the summit of Mt.
 Hamilton.
-This is a limited effort compared to past years, but with some less-than-desirable conditions;
+This is a limited effort compared to past years.

-Our prime concern will be to link these remote rest stops so that all riders are accounted for at a given rest stop before it closes.
-So, if you're OK with these conditions, please volunteer.
+Our prime concern will be to link remote rest stops so that all riders are accounted for at a given rest stop before it closes.
 We will be providing a communication service where there is no other option.
-The volunteers at The Junction, Isabel Creek, and Mt Hamilton will need to have 2m and 70cm capabilities as we will be using a portable crossband repeater to cover those areas.

 Event website: https://devilmountaindouble.godaddysites.com/